conan-io/docs/examples/conanfile/layout/third_party_libraries.rst

             # the downloaded soures will be inside the "src" subfolder
             get(self, "https://github.com/conan-io/libhello/archive/refs/heads/main.zip",
                 strip_root=True)
+            # Please, be aware that using the head of the branch instead of an inmutable tag
+            # or commit is not a good practice in general as the branch may change the contents

             # patching, replacing, happens here
             patch(self, patch_file=os.path.join(self.export_sources_folder, "patches/mypatch"))